Podocarpus latifolius: Appearance

-The real yellowwood is a large evergreen tree that grows up to 30 meters in height.
+The real yellowwood is a large coniferous tree that grows up to 30 meters in height.
 It grows relatively slowly but forms a wood of exceptional quality.

 The leaves are strap-shaped, 25–40 mm long on mature trees or up to 100 mm long on young trees, and 6–12 mm broad, with a bluntly pointed tip.
 The species name "latifolius" is Latin for "broad-leaved".
 The bright-coloured foliage of new growth stands out against the dark leaves of mature foliage.

 The cones of this dioecious tree are berry-like, with a single (rarely two) 7–11 mm seed apical on an 8–14 mm pink-purple aril; the aril is edible and sweet.
 The male (pollen) cones are 10–30 mm long.

 Distribution

-It is native to the moister southern and eastern areas of South Africa, from coastal areas of the Western Cape east to KwaZulu-Natal and north to eastern Limpopo.
-Pockets are naturally found further north in and around Zimbabwe.
+It is native to the moister southern and eastern areas of South Africa, from coastal areas of the Western Cape east to KwaZulu-Natal and north to eastern Limpopo, and to Eswatini and Lesotho.

 It is commonly found in afro-temperate forests and often in mountainous areas.
 In harsh or exposed areas it tends to become stunted, small and dense.